hq9000/hq9000/_posts/2021-03-30-adding-google-analytics-to-minima.md

-After working fine, it broke.
+update 2024-02-17: After working fine, it broke.
 The stats stopped being gathered.
 The reason is breaking migration, of 2023, of Google Analytics to another tag format.

 To fix things, you just need to put one file in `_includes`.